Quantification of the synergetic contribution of a buried WO3/TiO2 heterojunction to photocatalytic activity

 Abstract

 The tungsten trioxide/titanium dioxide (WO3/TiO2) heterojunction is archetypical in photocatalysis, with demonstrated synergetic properties despite some controversy around the predominant band model in these systems.
-The current work is a systematic study that quantified the synergetic contribution of TiO2 coating thickness to the enhancement of photocatalytic activity in nanostructured WO3/TiO2 heterojunction films.
-The films were produced from atomic layer deposition and chemical vapour deposition techniques and their photocatalytic activity was correlated with transient adsorption properties upon TiO2 coating thickness.
-The study allowed to identify an optimum thickness range within 21–40 nm, which showed the greatest contribution of the heterojunction.
-The outputs of this research have strong implications to heterojunction materials design for practical applications.
+The current work is a systematic study that quantifies the synergetic contribution of a WO3/TiO2 heterojunction to the enhancement of photocatalytic activity over the contribution of a TiO2 coating in core–shell nanostructures.
+The films were produced using atomic layer deposition and chemical vapour deposition techniques and their photocatalytic activity was correlated with transient absorption properties as a function of TiO2 coating thickness.
+The study allowed the identification of an optimum thickness range within 21–40 nm, showing the greatest contribution of the heterojunction for a TiO2 thickness of 30 nm.
+The outputs of this research have strong implications for heterojunction material design for practical applications.

 - This article is part of the themed collection: Special collection in celebration of Professor Ivan Parkin on his 60th birthday